-In[79]:= Dynamic[MousePosition["Graphics"]]
+In[485]:= Dynamic[MousePosition["Graphics"]]

-Out[79]= None
+Out[485]= None

-Of course, in high dimensional spaces, W is huge, so we can't visualize it, and we can't hope to manually "adjust knobs" or sliders.
-But we can find the exact location of the minimum by finding "the bottom of the bowl".
+Of course, in high dimensional spaces, we can't visualize W, and we can't hope to manually "adjust knobs" or sliders.
+But we can find the exact location of the minimum by using calculus and linear algebra to find "the bottom of the bowl".

 Calculus tells us that this should be where the gradient of the error function, e is zero.
-Although there are a lot of indices to worry about, the familiar analogy from introductory calculus is to find the point at which the derivative of a function f(x) is zero, i.e. the value of x where f'(x)=0.
+This is a generalization from the one-dimensional case in which the slope of the derivative of a graph of a function is zero where the curve is maximum or minimum.